Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

-You to join back the queue please as we have participants waiting for the turn.
+Vaibhav, I request you to join back the queue, please as participants waiting for their turn.

 Vaibhav Mishra